Welcome to the Vanderbilt Dance Program

 The Vanderbilt Dance Program provides a curriculum of dance classes in all areas and levels of expertise.
 We offer classes in Ballet, Contemporary Modern, Hip-Hop, Pointe, Tai Chi and Tap.
 Instructors are extremely experienced and encourage students to reach their highest potential.
 Each class presents opportunities for students to enjoy the physical benefits of dance education as well as artistic, intellectual, and creative growth.
 We also host master classes, workshops and residencies with local and national dance professionals.

-Every week we hold 20 classes of all styles and levels.
-Registration is open to Vanderbilt students and alumni, faculty and staff, and Nashville community dancers 18 years of age and older.
+Each semester for 12 weeks, we offer dance classes of all styles and levels.
+Registration is open to Vanderbilt students and alumni, faculty/staff, and Nashville community dancers 18 years of age and older.
 The dance studios are located off the north lobby of Vanderbilt’s Memorial Gym The program offers live accompaniment with excellent musicians for some modern and ballet classes.

 Where are the dance classes held?